 Derryfield’s endowment is a symbol of financial stability, and functions as the “savings account” for the School.
 The endowment demonstrates the School’s commitment to future generations of students, and the loyalty of the School’s constituents.
-Money placed in the endowment is available in perpetuity, with a set percentage of the interest from the endowment being used each year to offset the School’s operating budget, as well as financial aid and scholarships.
+Money placed in the endowment is available in perpetuity, with a set percentage of the interest from the endowment being used each year to offset the School’s operating budget, as well as to support students who qualify for need-based equitable tuition and other scholarships.

 Blake Marston ‘01 Global Citizenship Award Endowment

 In honor of William Blake Marston ’01, the Global Citizenship Award is designed to provide access and opportunities to Derryfield Students for cultural and service trips offered by the School.
 This award is inspired by Blake’s life’s work and commitment to the understanding of cultures and traditions of communities around the world, coupled with a dedication to service and peace.
-This financial aid award will be granted to students with demonstrated financial need who are interested in meaningful community service and intentional reflection.
+This equitable tuition award is used to support students with demonstrated financial need who are interested in meaningful community service and intentional reflection.

 Muriel and Edward Broad Endowment Fund for Excellence in Education